-In the last article Python SMTP Send Email Example we had learnt how the email transfer from the internet to the receiver’s email address, we have also learnt the basic source code to send email to SMTP server in Python program.
-In this article, we will tell you how to send more complex email content such as Html format content, image, and attachment through SMTP server.
+In the last article Python SMTP Send Email Example we had learned how the email transfer from the internet to the receiver’s email address, we have also learned the basic source code to send email to the SMTP server in the Python program.
+In this article, we will tell you how to send more complex email content such as Html format content, image, and attachment through the SMTP server.

 1. Send HTML Content In Email.